Vyral/kati-spaniak/_posts/2019-11-12-why-should-you-not-hire-me.md

 {% include youtube.html %}

-Today I am going to answer the question: Why should you not hire me as your real estate agent?&nbsp;
+Today I am going to answer the question, "Why should you not hire me as your real estate agent?"

 Truly, it’s if you don’t want the genuine truth.
 I am honest with my clients. **I’m pretty blunt and frank.** I’m going to present it to you the way that I see it.
 I try to make it a bit softer, but I don’t want my clients to be in a position where a year or two after they’ve listed their house, they’re still on the market.
 I will be 100% honest with you even if you don’t like the answer.